JulienMellon/contract-killer/README.md

 I do not want to limit your ability to change your mind.
 The price at the beginning of this contract is based on the amount of time that I estimate I'll need to accomplish everything you’ve told me you want to achieve, but I'm happy to be flexible.
 If you want to change your mind or add anything new, that won’t be a problem as I will provide a separate estimate for the additional time.

 ## Legal stuff
 I will carry out my work in accordance with good industry practice and at the standard expected from a suitably qualified person with relevant experience.
-That said, I can’t guarantee that my work will be error-free and so I can’t be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised me of them.
+That said, I cannot guarantee that my work will be error-free and so I can’t be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised me of them.

 Your liability to me will also be limited to the amount of fees payable under this contract and you won’t be liable to me or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if I’ve advised you of them.